mingrui4/Final_Project/README.md

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)

 ## Instructions on how to use the program:
+Run main.py, then there will be a board shows in the run window, choose which one to move the stone first, the player or AI.
+For the player, input a tuple like (1,1) to put the stone.
+Then move the stone one by one.
+When someone has four stones in a row, then the player will be the winner.
+If there is no place to put a new stone, the game will be draw.

 ## All Sources Used:
 Software: Python 3.6 (PyCharm)
 Algorithm: Monte Carlo Tree Search

 ## References:
-1. Jeff Bradberry “Introduction to Monte Carlo Tree Search”,Github.https://jeffbradberry.com/posts/2015/09/intro-to-monte-carlo-tree-search/.
+1. Jeff Bradberry “Introduction to Monte Carlo Tree Search”,Github. https://jeffbradberry.com/posts/2015/09/intro-to-monte-carlo-tree-search/.
 2. Gelly, S., & Silver, D. (2011).
 Monte-Carlo tree search and rapid action value estimation in computer Go.
 Artificial Intelligence, 175(11), 1856-1875.
 3. Magnuson, M. (2015).
 Monte Carlo Tree Search and Its Applications.
 Scholarly Horizons: University of Minnesota, Morris Undergraduate Journal, 2(2), 4.